screwdriver-cd/screwdriver/design/build-clusters.md

 ![build-clusters-design-queue.png](diagrams/build-clusters-design-queue.png)

 ### Responsibilities
-	1. Scheduler service will identify build cluster and queue information for the build.
+	1. No change in current API to Redis implemention
-	2. Scheduler service will push build job to queue from redis, after successfully validating blockedBy and other checks.
+	2. Master queue worker will push build job to queue from redis, after successfully validating blockedBy and other checks.
 	3. Build cluster queue worker will consume/poll from its respective queue.
 	4. Queue authorization (acls) will authorize the build cluster queue worker request.

 ### Authentication & Authorization
-UI, API to Scheduler service - will follow the existing JWT authentication and authorization mechanism.

-Scheduler service to queue - Scheduler service will be authorized with admin privileges to access all queues.
+Master queue worker to queue - Master queue worker will be authorized with admin privileges to access all queues.

 Build cluster queue worker to queue - build cluster will be registered and authorized to a queue or set of queues.
 Queue worker from build cluster will connect to queue using authorized user credentials and consume jobs from the queue on successful authorization.